knpuniversity/php-beginner-series/knpu/arrays3.rst

 Sure enough, the pets reverse their order when we refresh.
 Notice also that I passed the ``$pets`` variable as the argument to ``array_reverse`` *and* set the result of the function to it.
-T his is totally legal in PHP.
+This is totally legal.
 The original value is passed to the function first and then the new, reversed value is set to ``$pets`` afterwards.